The Benefits Of Corporate Volunteering - People Development Magazine

 In the spirit of giving, volunteering and supporting charities is a powerful and intelligent move for any business.
-Not only does it help the community, but it can significantly boost your company’s reputation and employee engagement.
+Not only does it benefit the community, but it can also significantly enhance your company’s reputation and employee engagement.
 If a company like Cards Against Humanity can raise $100,000 on Black Friday by simply “digging a hole” in the earth, imagine the meaningful impact a more thoughtful contribution could have.
 Even businesses with already positive reputations will see further benefits of corporate volunteering.
 This practice can resonate with both employees and the broader public.

 It Attracts Public Support